 Partnerships for Success (PFS)

-Required PFS substance abuse priorities being addressed by all grantees are:
+Required PFS substance misuse priorities being addressed by all grantees are:

 - Underage drinking among persons aged 12 to 20;

-- Prescription drug misuse and abuse among persons aged 12 to 25.
+- Prescription drug misuse among persons aged 12 to 25.

-New Jersey is also focusing on substance use and abuse among:
+New Jersey is also focusing on substance misuse among: